Opinion | Trump could end up getting away with all of it

 So does pressuring Pence to disrupt the electoral count on that basis constitute trying to obstruct that official proceeding “corruptly?”
 There might be reasonable grounds for trying to make this argument.

-Matthew Seligman, a legal scholar and expert on electoral count procedures, notes that in similar contexts, the courts have defined “corruptly” to mean “dishonestly” trying to subvert the integrity official processes without having any legitimate basis for doing so.
+Matthew Seligman, a legal scholar and expert on electoral count procedures, notes that in similar contexts, the courts have defined “corruptly” to mean “dishonestly” trying to subvert the integrity of official processes without having any legitimate basis for doing so.

 “That’s exactly what Trump was doing,” Seligman told me.
 “He was trying to use conspiracy theories about election fraud as a basis to try to undermine the results of the electoral count.
 That is intent to subvert the integrity of an official proceeding.”